-- 1. Even though T.38 fax was provisioned on the Verizon Business IP Trunking production circuit used to verify these Application Notes, Verizon never sent a re-Invite to transition to T.38 fax. - If the FAX Mode field on the Communication Manager ip-codec-set form (Section 5.6) is set to t.38-standard, Communication Manager will send the re-Invite to T.38 for both inbound and outbound fax calls, but will not fallback to G.711 should the Verizon network reject the Communication Manager attempt to transition to T.38 by sending a 488 Not Acceptable message. - When the FAX Mode is set to t.38fallback, Communication Manager will send a re-Invite to T.38 for inbound fax calls, and relies on the far end to send a re-Invite to T.38 for outbound calls.
+- 1. Even though T.38 fax was provisioned on the Verizon Business IP Trunking production circuit used to verify these Application Notes, Verizon never sent a re-Invite to transition to T.38 fax. - If the FAX Mode field on the Communication Manager ip-codec-set form (Section 5.6) is set to t.38-standard, Communication Manager will send the re-Invite to T.38 for both inbound and outbound fax calls, but will not fallback to G.711 should the Verizon network reject the Communication Manager attempt to transition to T.38 by sending a 488 Not Acceptable message. - When the FAX Mode is set to t.38-G711-fallback, Communication Manager will send a re-Invite to T.38 for inbound fax calls, and relies on the far end to send a re-Invite to T.38 for outbound calls.
 Communication Manager assumes T.38 fax is not supported for an outbound fax call unless an Invite for T.38 is received from the far end.
 Since Verizon never sent a T.38 re-Invite, Communication Manager falls back to G.711, resulting is an outbound fax sent using G.711, even though the circuit is provisioned for T.38.
 Inbound fax calls negotiated properly to T.38. - 2.
 The Verizon Business IP Trunking service node used in the compliance tests does not support E.164 formatted numbers on the SIP origination headers, for the Calling Line Identification for outbound calls.
 An adaptation in Session Manager is used to convert the E.164 numbers Communication Manager used in the sample configuration for Calling Line Identification (e.g., From and P-Asserted Identity headers) into 10-digit numbers.
 See Section 6.4.2. - 3.
-During testing it was found that on the cases of blind Call Transfer to the PSTN performed from Avaya 9611 and J169 SIP telephones in the lab, the outbound INVITE built by Communication Manager after getting the REFER from the phone/Session Manager, contained in the From header the 11 digit number assigned to the transferring party, but was missing the + sign in front of the number for E.164 format.
-In this situation the call transfers were failing.
-A Session Manager adaptation was used to correct this limitation.
-With the adaptation in place, the call transfers were successful.
-This issue is currently under investigation by Avaya. - 4.
 The Experience Portal test application used for compliance testing performs consultative call transfer of inbound calls that are transferred back to Verizon using SIP INVITE, with the original calling party number in the From and P-Asserted Identity headers, and it does not contain a Diversion header.
 In this scenario, since none of the headers in the outbound INVITE contains a number recognizable by the Verizon network, consultative call transfers out the Verizon Business IP Trunking fail.
 As a workaround, a SigMa script file (Section 8.7) was created on the Avaya SBCE to modify the P-Asserted-Identity header on outbound INVITEs from Experience Portal to the PSTN, with the DID number assigned to Experience Portal, known to Verizon.
-In addition, Experience Portal blind transfers out to

-Verizon using SIP REFER were tested successfully.
-Also, consultative and blind transfers from Experience Portal to Communication Manager were successful as well.

-- 5. In specific attended call transfer scenarios to the PSTN, Verizon sent "415 Unsupported media type" responses to UPDATES sent from Communication Manager that contained XML transfer information.
+In addition, Experience Portal blind transfers out to Verizon using SIP REFER were tested successfully.
+Also, consultative and blind transfers from Experience Portal to Communication Manager were successful as well. - 4.
+In specific attended call transfer scenarios to the PSTN, Verizon sent "415 Unsupported media type" responses to UPDATES sent from Communication Manager that contained XML transfer information.
 Since this information has no relevance to the service provider, a Sigma script was used on the Avaya SBCE to remove the unwanted XML information from being sent to Verizon.
-See Section 8.7. - 6.
-Emergency 911/E911 Services Limitations and Restrictions Although Verizon provides 911/E911 calling capabilities, 911 capabilities were not tested; therefore, it is the customer's responsibility to ensure proper operation with its equipment/software vendor. - 7.
-Verizon Business IP Trunking service does not support G.711A codec for domestic service (EMEA only). - 8.
+See Section 8.7.

+- 5. Emergency 911/E911 Services Limitations and Restrictions Although Verizon provides 911/E911 calling capabilities, 911 capabilities were not tested; therefore, it is the customer's responsibility to ensure proper operation with its equipment/software vendor. - 6.
+Verizon Business IP Trunking service does not support G.711A codec for domestic service (EMEA only). - 7.
 Verizon Business IP Trunking service does not support G.729B codec.